-The RI in reviewing the provider's data notes that the provider has not compared favourably with similar providers over the last two years.
-The nominee produced information to show that during this period, redundancies of work-based learners had adversely affected attainment.
-The additional information provided by the nominee, together with evidence from training sessions, discussions with learners and scrutiny of learners' work, allowed the inspection team to consider all the evidence before making a judgement about standards.
+The RI, in reviewing the provider's data, notes that the provider has not compared favourably with similar providers over the last two years.
+The nominee produced information to show that during this period the merger of the two legacy colleges and the subsequent merging of data had adversely affected trends in attainment across a three year period.
+The additional information provided by the nominee, together with evidence from observations, learning walks, discussions with learners and scrutiny of learners' work, allowed the inspection team to consider all the evidence before making a judgement about standards.

-Remember it is very important to have the evidence available to support the provider's analysis about your provision and the context that it operates in, as well as evidence to support your self-evaluation.
+Remember that it is very important to have the evidence available to support the provider's analysis about your provision and the context that it operates in, as well as evidence to support your self-evaluation.